obsidiansystems/obelisk/docs/mobile.md

 ## Future: native rendering via Reflex-Lynx

 WebView wrapping gives you a web app in a native shell, not native widgets.
-A research track aims at **native rendering** — driving a platform UI toolkit from Reflex instead of the DOM.
+A research track aims at native rendering: driving a platform UI toolkit from Reflex instead of the DOM.

-The cited proof of concept is **miso-lynx** (Miso targeting ByteDance's [Lynx](https://lynxjs.org/) cross-platform rendering engine).
+The cited proof of concept is miso-lynx (Miso targeting ByteDance's [Lynx](https://lynxjs.org/) cross-platform rendering engine).
 It demonstrates a Haskell FRP-style frontend rendering to native Lynx views rather than a WebView.
-It is **not directly Reflex-compatible** — Miso and Reflex are different FRP frameworks — so adopting this path would require a Reflex host for Lynx (tentatively "Reflex-Lynx").
+It is not directly Reflex-compatible (Miso and Reflex are different FRP frameworks), so adopting this path would require a Reflex host for Lynx (tentatively "Reflex-Lynx").
 This is exploratory and not part of the supported v2 mobile path; the Capacitor/WebView recipe above is the intended route for now.